teuben/dc2019/scripts4paper/README.md

 Here we gather (now in a more organized way) the scripts for the paper.

+## Configure

+In order to configure your casa environment for these script, one suggested solution is the use of the included **configure** script.
+By default it will expect your data to be locally present, but the command

+        ./configure --help

+will remind you what to configure.
+It will report something like

+        execfile("/home/teuben/dc2019/scripts4paper/DC_locals.py")

+which you will need to add to your scripts, or better yet, addd this to your ~/.casa/init.py (CASA5) or ~/.casa/startup.py (CASA6).

+NOTE:  MAC users may need to install the needed command **realpath** via "brew install coreutils"

 ##

 This is a discussion how the DC2019 data should be circulated, and